aspiringsecurity/EthTransport/README.md

 ii) https://github.com/aspiringsecurity/EthTransport/tree/main/incidentandalarmstorage/Ceramic-js-composedb

-9. Chainlink: We are extending and adapting the Chainlink project "Link My Ride" to develop a decentralized first aid and ambulance platform by using Chainlink External Adapter to connect a Tesla Vehicle API to a Chainlink oracle for a peer-to-peer vehicle rental app.
-We wish to use it for Maruti Vehicle API and Hyundai Vehicle API too.
-Please visit: https://github.com/aspiringsecurity/EthTransport/tree/main/decentralized-ambulance

-We are utilizing Chainlink VRF as follows:

-E-Challan (Transport Receipt) Bill Generation: We are utilizing Chainlink Mix to work with Chainlink smart contracts.
-The bill script will deploy a smart contract to goerli and get a Random number via Chainlink VRF, which can used to identify a unique transaction/order number for the receipt or bill.
-Link: https://github.com/aspiringsecurity/EthTransport/tree/main/roadincidentmanagement/IPFS-Chainlink-Monitor-main

-Parametric Insurance Solution in public transportation especially for project finance.
-We are utilizing an existing example at chainlink github repo to develop an insurance solution for public transportation.
-Link: https://github.com/aspiringsecurity/EthTransport/tree/main/roadincidentmanagement

-10. Covalent API end Points: We are using Covalent to see all NFTs for NFC tags of vehicles across different networks.
+9. Covalent API end Points: We are using Covalent to see all NFTs for NFC tags of vehicles across different networks.
 Further, we have the following Covalent end-points APIs:

 Get Log Events by Contract Address: to get log events like sold/listed nft for NFC tags/NFC Tags of vehicles on marketplace.